DanielBatesUK/express-template/README.md

 ## Run

-After you making the .env file you can then start the app with either:
+You can then start the app with either:

 ```Shell
 node server.js